N0rthernL1ghts/ssh-tunnel/README.md

 Required: REMOTE_SERVICE_HOST, REMOTE_SERVICE_PORT, REMOTE_SSH_HOST

 This is default configuration which you would use for tunneling MySQL database.
-TUNNEL_SERVICE
+This is only an example.

 ## Customize
 By default, tunneled service will be exposed on port 5100, however you can override that with LOCAL_SERVICE_PORT environment variable.